-Rather than buy dryer balls, try making your own using wall yarn.
-This is a guide about homemade wool dryer balls
+Rather than buy dryer balls, try making your own using wool yarn.
+This is a page about homemade wool dryer balls

 Homemade wool dryer balls help dry laundry much faster, replace dryer sheets to soften and scent and help fluff clothes.

 Using them saves money since the dryer is one of the biggest users of electricity and they shorten the time.
 Plus they are fun to make and even give as gifts.
 See how easy they are to make!

 - wool yarn (Fisherman's Wool is great since you want it to shrink!)

 - old knee high nylon stocking